 January 27, 2016 marks one year that has passed since Marissa Alexander was released from prison and sentenced to serve an additional two years of “home detention.”
 Marissa has released a video to her supporters to mark this milestone.
 A list of important accomplishments since Marissa has been released HERE.

 Free Marissa Now announces new initiative: SurvivedAndPunished.org.
 This project is organized in coalition with the following freedom campaigns and organizations: Stand With Nan Hui, Love & Protect (formerly Chicago Alliance to Free Marissa Alexander), and California Coalition for Women Prisoners.
 We demand the immediate freedom of those who are punished for surviving domestic violence and other forms of gender violence, including Marissa Alexander!

-Marissa Alexander is being RELEASED from prison today, January 27, 2015!
-Her sentence includes two years of house detention, while wearing a surveillance monitor.
-Free Marissa Now press release HERE.
+Marissa Alexander was RELEASED from prison on January 27, 2015.
+This marks one year of completion of her two year sentence of house detention, while wearing a surveillance monitor.
+Free Marissa Now press release on the date of her prison release HERE.